Things You Can Do to Protect Yourself From Abuse

 Victims become convinced that there is no one out there who will be able to help them so they don’t try to reach out.
 It is so important however to understand that you are not alone and that there are people who are willing and able to help.

-Reaching out to a lawyer who specializes in abuse cases is one way to seek immediate protection from an abuser because they will know the exact steps to take to ensure that you are removed from the abusive situation or that the abuser is taken into custody straight away.
+Reaching out to a lawyer or a Protective order attorney who specializes in abuse cases is one way to seek immediate protection from an abuser because they will know the exact steps to take to ensure that you are removed from the abusive situation or that the abuser is taken into custody straight away.

 There are many abusers who deliberately restrict their victims’ access to money in order to trap them.
 Because of this, victims of abuse are often reluctant to seek legal help because they are worried about the costs.